Milly Turner

 - What are the eligibility criteria for bad credit HMO mortgages?

 Student HMO mortgages usually have higher rates, stricter criteria, and may require larger deposits.
+This reflects the seasonal nature of student rentals and higher management complexity.

 - What is a student HMO mortgage?